Utah and Idaho's only Accredited and German

 - Onset of Relief: During treatment or within the first few weeks or months.

 - Longevity: Relief often lasts for months to years — with majority of patients experiencing long term benefit.
-It can be repeated safely as needed.
+It can be repeated safely as needed due to the low radiation dose.

-- Insurance: Widely covered by health insurance including Medicare and Medicaid.
+- Insurance: Often covered by most health insurance including Medicare and Medicaid.

 - Is it Safe?
-Extremely low radiation dose has minimal-to-no side effects, no significant risk of tissue damage and no reported secondary cancers when treating extremities.
+Extremely low radiation dose has minimal-to-no side effects, non-invasive, no down time and no significant risk of tissue damage or scar tissue and does not prevent or complicate a future surgery.
+Since the dose is extremely low - the risk of a secondary cancer is considered extremely low to negligible when treating extremities.

 - Exclusions: Contraindicated for pregnant individuals.
-Can consider patients under age of 40 years old in select cases.
+Consideration of patients under the age of 40 years old in select cases.

 What Our Patients Say